-There are four types of corruption, each tied to a particular crime.
-When a character increases their Stage of Darkness, the type of crime determines the corruption and the related powers and curses.
+There are four types of corruption, with each tied to a particular crime.
+When a character first moves to a higher Stage of Darkness, the type of crime determines the corruption and the related powers and curses.

 Characters are not limited to a particular type of corruption.
 It is possible to be a unique mix of the various types and have varied dark gifts.
+Likewise, characters can shift between types of corruption, altering their gifts.